Moshe Vardi: Education

 Vardi was an undergraduate student at Bar-Ilan University and received his Master of Science degree from the Weizmann Institute of Science.
 His PhD was supervised by Catriel Beeri and awarded by the Hebrew University of Jerusalem in 1981.

 Career and research

 Vardi's research interests are in logic and computation.
 He served as chair of the computer science department at Rice University from January 1994 until June 2002.
 Prior to joining Rice in 1993, he worked at IBM Research and was also a postdoctoral researcher at Stanford University.
-Vardi serves as an editor of several international journals and is the president of the International Federation of Computational Logicians.
-He has also co-chaired the Association for Computing Machinery (ACM) task force on job migration.
+Vardi serves as an editor of several international journals and was formerly a director of the International Federation of Computational Logic Ltd. He has also co-chaired the Association for Computing Machinery (ACM) task force on job migration.